rdkit/rdkit/Docs/Code/EnhancedStereo.md

 Stored as a vector of `StereoGroup` objects.

 A `StereoGroup` contains an enum with the type as well as pointers to the atoms involved.
-We will need to adjust this when atoms are removed or replaced. `StereoGroup`s are not exposed to Python, as the implementation is still tentative.
+We will need to adjust this when atoms are removed or replaced.

 ## Enumeration